Annual Assessments

 11

-*Individual results are sent home during the summer
+*Individual results are sent home late spring.

 Assessment and Evaluation

-March 30 - May 8
+March 29 - May 7

 State Assessments